shivshank/mini_gl_fb/README.md

     style draw function that renders based on a provided Store struct.
 Other simpler alternatives include automatically drawing after running some event handlers and some methods for drawing at intervals (fixed/dynamic delta time).

- - Provide a way to bring your own context/window.

  - Fully replace and customize the vertex, geometry, and fragment shader, including adding your own uniforms (but probably not adding any vertex attributes).